-Students in the College of Arts and Sciences must satisfy the core curriculum requirements of the university given on pages 28-29 of this bulletin.
-An additional requirement of a second five-credit course in history chosen from either HS 221 or 231 is also required of all students.
+Students in the College of Arts and Sciences must satisfy the core curriculum requirements of the university given in this bulletin.
+An additional requirement of a second fivecredit course in history chosen from either HS 221 or 231 is also required of all students.